Jimmy Valiant: Professional wrestling career

 He now enjoys his time with his wife Angel and training wrestlers at Boogie's Wrestling Camp located in Shawsville, Virginia.
 Jimmy currently wrestles under the ACW Banner (American Championship Wrestling) around the Roanoke Virginia Area.
 He has also recently wrestled with George South, Stan Lee and Ricky Morton in ASW Wrestling and New OCW in Ashland, KY with Matty B and Violet Rayne against Beau and Misty James and Scotty Ace.

 Valiant remains in the wrestling world today with continuing to appear at independent shows signing autographs while his students appear in a few matches on the card.
 He keeps in touch with fans through his official Weekly website.

 Most recently, Valiant lent his name to a foreword for a fiction novel called "Only The Beginning".
 It is a book set in the 1980s about a girl's life during high school.
 While the book is not wrestling related, the author Jason Strecker is a personal friend of Valiant's and in the forward Valiant responds to his friendship with the author along with the book's message of being of strong character and doing positive actions for others.
 The book also has a foreword by Nikolai Volkoff.

-On May 14, 2022, Valiant came out of retirement at nearly 80 years old winning a 6 man tag team match at Patriotic Wrestling Federation in York, South Carolina.
+On May 14, 2022, Valiant came out of retirement at 79 years old winning a 6-man tag team match at Patriotic Wrestling Federation in York, South Carolina.

+Valiant debuted for Beside the Ring Wrestling in Mountain City on August 31, 2024.
+After unveiling the inaugural Beside the Ring Championship, Valiant excited the crowd before being interrupted by Evan Golden.

 Personal life

 Fanning married Clara, with whom he fathered three children: Robin, Rhonda, and Dana.
-Rhonda passed away in 2016.
+Rhonda died in 2016.
 With Monika, he has his first son Todd.
 With Felicia, he has his youngest son Handsome.
 He is now married to Angel.
-He has 6 grandchildren: Lonna, Jenae, Beau, Chassie, Clarissa and Delilah.
+He has six grandchildren: Lonna, Jenae, Beau, Chassie, Clarissa and Delilah.